A unifying view toward polyhedral products through panel structures: Introduction

-In Section~\ref{Sec:Reexam-Simplical-Complex}, Section~\ref{Sec:Reexam-Simplicial-Posets} and Section~\ref{Sec:Reexam-Manifold-Corners}, we will reinterpret the constructions of polyhedral products over simplicial complexes, simplicial posets and manifold with corners, respectively, from the viewpoint of panel structures; and recover many known results on these spaces from our general theorems of polyhedral products over a space with faces.
-Besides, we can derive some new results via our approach in these settings (e.g. Proposition~\ref{Prop:Real-Moment-Angle}, Proposition~\ref{Prop:Simp-Poset-Stable-Decomp} and Proposition~\ref{Prop:Tor-Explain}). \n
+In Section~\ref{Sec:Reexam-Simplical-Complex}, Section~\ref{Sec:Reexam-Simplicial-Posets} and Section~\ref{Sec:Reexam-Manifold-Corners}, we will reinterpret the constructions of polyhedral products over simplicial complexes, simplicial posets and manifold with corners, respectively, from the viewpoint of panel structures on a space; and recover many known results on these spaces from our general theorems of polyhedral products over a space with faces.
+Moreover, we can derive some new results via our approach in these settings (e.g. Proposition~\ref{Prop:Stable-Decomp-RZ-K}, Proposition~\ref{Prop:Real-Moment-Angle}, Proposition~\ref{Prop:Simp-Poset-Stable-Decomp} and Proposition~\ref{Prop:Tor-Explain}).
+Especially, we will give a new way to write the cohomology ring structure of the ordinary (real) moment-angle complex of a simplicial complex. \n

-\textbf{Convention:} In the rest of the paper, we assume that $Y$ is a CW-complex and every face of $(Y,\mathcal{P})$ is a CW-subcomplex.
+\textbf{Convention:} In the rest of the paper, we assume that $Y$ is a CW-complex and every panel of a panel structure $\mathcal{P}$ on $Y$ is a CW-subcomplex of $Y$.
 In addition, we assume that the number of faces in $(Y,\mathcal{P})$ is finite, i.e. $\mathcal{S}_{(Y,\mathcal{P})}$ is a finite poset. \n

 In this paper, the term ``cohomology'' of a space $X$, denoted by $H^*(X)$, always mean singular cohomology with integral coefficients if not specified otherwise.

 .5cm